tomwayson/ambitious-arcgis-app/workshop/4-auth-me-baby.md

 ...
 ```

-Now lets run ember and see how things work. `ember s`, open `http://localhost:4200` in your browser, and open dev tools.
+Now let's run ember and see how things work. `ember s`, open `http://localhost:4200` in your browser, and open dev tools.

 You should see your "Sign In" link in the nav bar.
 Clicking on it, should add messages to the console.